brownti159/js--build-a-game/README.md

 FIRST: Fork this repository, and clone your fork in your terminal.

+In a subdirectory for the project, try the game dev tutorial [here](https://youtu.be/3EMxBkqC4z0).

 For this project, you are going to build a simple game with JavaScript.
 First, make sure you've [watched this video of Mary Rose Cook building a game from scratch](https://youtu.be/hbKN-9o5_Z0).
 Check out [her annotated version of Space Invaders](http://annotated-code.maryrosecook.com/space-invaders/docs/space-invaders.html).

 Then pick one of the following games: